 Blood vessels wire the entire body and act as highways for fast and efficient transport of nutrients, hormones, cells, and waste products between tissues.
 Depending on the organ they reside in, blood vessels show different characteristics and perform various functions.
 For instance, sinusoidal blood vessels, which have larger gaps between endothelial cells, allow the passage large macromolecules and help the liver to carry out its filtration function.
-On the other hand, specialized capillaries of the brain form a tight barrier to strictly regulate what can cross into the brain tissue.
-How the vessels of different organs acquire and maintain such varying phenotypes and functions is still a topic of investigation.
+On the other hand, the specialized capillaries of the brain form a tight barrier to strictly regulate what can cross into the brain tissue.
+How the vessels of different organs acquire and maintain such varying phenotypes and functions is still a topic for further investigation.

 Our current research focus is to understand the pathological changes that occur in the endothelial cells of various organs in metabolic diseases.
 Both obesity and diabetes are strongly linked to cardiovascular diseases and endothelial cell dysfunction.
 However, the mechanisms by which these diseases affect organ-specific vessels are not yet fully known.

 We aim to uncover these mechanisms by using mouse models of metabolic diseases and patient samples, followed by molecular analyses of the isolated endothelial cells and their interactions with the stromal and parenchymal cells.
 The results from these studies will allow us to understand the pathological processes that lead to disease progression.
 Such deeper understanding is of utmost importance in the development of novel modes of prevention and treatment of pathological changes and in improvement of patient health by reducing cardiovascular complications of obesity and diabetes.